myragmayn/Latin-101/mastery2.md

 - tempore eo

 Cydippe **was not able to go** to the festival.
-- ire non poteram ❌
+- ire non poteram ❌ poterat

 Cleops and Bitias **wanted to bring** their mother to the festival.
 - agere ulouerunt